jamespan/investors-blog/_columns/Stock_Analysis/bowhead-specialty-insurance-stocks-bow-ipo-to-watch.md

 Bowhead Specialty has flashed multiple signs of [institutional demand](https://www.investors.com/how-to-invest/investors-corner/stock-market-leaders-track-institutional-demand-to-find-winners/).

-In addition to an [Accumulation/Distribution Rating](https://www.investors.com/how-to-invest/investors-corner/how-to-buy-stocks-ibd-rating-reveals-what-stocks-big-money-funds-are-buying/) of A, the young insurer has already posted two quarters of rising fund ownership.
+In addition to an [Accumulation/Distribution Rating](https://www.investors.com/how-to-invest/investors-corner/how-to-buy-stocks-ibd-rating-reveals-what-stocks-big-money-funds-are-buying/) of A and a 1.3 [up/down volume ratio](https://www.investors.com/how-to-invest/investors-corner/top-stocks-under-accumulation-use-the-up-down-volume-ratio-to-find-the-best-prospects/), the young insurer has already posted two quarters of rising fund ownership.
 Plus, 11 funds with an A rating from IBD own shares of Bowhead.

 5. Bowhead Specialty Takes Aim At A Breakout